 Read the message together with students while they remain muted.
 Ask students to share rules that are used in the school and classroom.
-Reflect on how the rules for Group Counting may have been frustrating but helped them to achieve their goal.
-Rules in school can be frustrating, but they will help them achieve their learning goals.
+Reflect on how the rules for Group Counting may have been frustrating but helped us to achieve our goal.
+Rules in school can be frustrating but will help us achieve our learning goals.